NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

 tiles.manager.addHandler( /(gltf|glb)$/g, loader );
 ```

-## GLTFMeshFeaturesExtension

-Plugin that adds support for the [EXT_mesh_features](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features) extension.
-Adds a `Object3D.userData.meshFeatures` to each object with the extension.

-To retrieve feature IDs at a raycasted hit point:
+To retrieve feature IDs at a raycasted hit point using `GLTFMeshFeaturesExtension`:

 ```js
 const barycoord = new Vector3();